Microsoft Surface Laptop 4 unveiled with one major upgrade — Price, release date, specs and more

 Surface Laptop 4 battery life

 Microsoft says the 13.5-inch Surface Laptop 4 with a Ryzen 5 CPU can last for 19 hours on a charge.
-Interestingly, the smaller model with Intel Core i5 or Core i7 CPUs lasts only 17 hours.
+Interestingly, that model with Intel Core i5 or Core i7 CPUs lasts only 17 hours.

 The larger 15-inch Surface Laptop 4 doesn't quite get the same runtimes.
 With an AMD Ryzen 7 chip, battery life is rated at 17.5 hours while the Intel Core i7 model lasts for 16.5 hours.